AlexandraNel/TimedCodingQuiz/README.md

 Moving forward the following improvments can be made

 -localStorage needs to be refined so that when access the highscores from the index page, they exist there already.
--The questions can be extended out to incude more
+-local.storage does not seem to persist beyond refresh reqires debug -The questions can be extended out to incude more
--The questions could also be optimised to generate randomly between the index instead of sequentially -The radio buttons can be styled in teh css to look more interesting
+-The questions could also be optimised to generate randomly between the index instead of sequentially -The radio buttons can be styled in the css to look more interesting

+## Authors and Acknowledgment

+This website was made under the guidance and with assistance from -the team at MONAH UNI full Stack Dev Bootcamp -Instructor Chee Ho Tai
+-TA Pranita Shrestha
+-Tutor Meg Meyers
+-Debug and tutor Chat GPT

+## License
+MIT License